-Students approach web design using the latest animation and interactive media design techniques and tools.
-They learn to integrate animation, text, graphics, audio, and video to create rich, interactive user experiences.
-The course emphasizes effective interface design and design principles for time-based media.
+This course introduces students to 2D animation and interactive media design techniques and tools.
+Students learn to integrate animation, text, graphics, audio, and video to create rich, interactive user experiences.
+The course emphasizes design principles for time-based media and effective user interface and interaction design.
+Students produce animation projects and interactive applications for delivery on the Web and other platforms.